-The Florida School Bus Safety Inspection Manual provides detailed information and instructions corresponding to the individual items listed on the state inspection form.
+The State of Florida School Bus Safety Inspection Manual provides detailed information and instructions corresponding to the individual items listed on the state inspection form.

 On the following pages, the subject matter is in the upper left-hand corner of each page by section and subsection, such as "Section A-Inside Bus," then 1.
 Emergency Equipment.
-There are three columns on each page with the following headings, "Inspection Procedures," "Repair (or note) if " and "Out-of-service if."
-The columns should be used as follows:
+There are three columns on each page headed "Inspection Procedures," "Repair (or note)" and "Out-of-service."
+The columns should be completed as follows: